Aqraba, Nablus: Crusader/Ayyubid and Mamuk periods

-The village mosque is built on the remains of a church, and in the Survey of Western Palestine the Greek inscriptions found there on a lintel decorated by a cross, are described as similar to Crusader-period ones.
+The village mosque is built on the remains of a church, and in the Survey of Western Palestine the Greek inscriptions found there on a lintel decorated by a cross, are described as similar to Timeline of the Crusader period ones.

-Pottery sherds from the Mamluk era and a construction inscription in Arabic from 1414 have been found in the village.
+Pottery sherds from the Mamluk period and a construction inscription in Arabic from 1414 have been found in the village.